earthly/website/blog/_posts/2023-06-23-automate-tasks-shell-scripts.md

  - Shell Scripts
 ---

 **We're [Earthly.dev](https://earthly.dev/).
 We make building software simpler and therefore faster using containerization.
-This article is about how to automate common tasks with shell scripts but if you're interested in a different approach to building and packaging software then [check us out](/).**
+This article is about how to automate common tasks with shell scripts.
+If you're interested in a different approach to building and packaging software then [check us out](/).**

 While performing various software development practices, it is common to repeat specific tasks.
 This repetition can lead to human error, which introduces the task to bugs and other security vulnerabilities.
 Also, doing repetitive tasks manually can be time-consuming and inefficient in software development.
 However, automation of tasks can help solve these problems.